 This DIY EZ1290 PCB is the same circuit found in the Neve 1290 preamp which is popular because it serves as the preamp for the famed Neve 1073 module.
 This build is very well documented and sounds amazing.
-Please refer to the “Build Guide” and “BOM” tabs below.
+Please refer to the documentation tab for the BOM and other build docs.

 “The EZ1290 is a carefully designed replica of the classic Neve 1073 preamp without EQ and Line-‐Input.
 The 1290 number originates from Neve’s very own 1290 preamp which was essentially a 1073 sans EQ” – Martin Adriaanse, designer.